cloudkj/layer/README.md

 networks.

 `layer` applies the Unix philosophy to neural network inference.
-Each type of a neural network layer is a distinct `layer` subcommand.
+Each type of a neural network layer is a distinct subcommand.
 Simple text streams of delimited numeric values serve as the interface between different layers of a neural network.
 Each invocation of `layer` does one thing: it feeds the numeric input values forward through an instantiation of a neural network layer, then emits the resulting numeric values.

-`layer` is currently implemented as a proof-of-concept and supports a limited number of neural network layer types.
-The types of layers are currently limited to feed-forward layers that fit into the model of sequential, unidirectional stream processing pipelines.
+## Installation

 ## Example